codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 ```

 ### Install KDE Connect
 With the lid of the laptop closed, there is no access to the keyboard or touchpad.
 This seems problematic at first, unless you have heard of KDE Connect.
-KDE connect allows for a mobile device to act as a keyboard and mouse for a host machine.
-But that's not all.
-KDE connect also allows for a simple and direct transfer of any files that may be stored on a mobile device to the host machine.
+KDE Connect allows for a mobile device to act as a keyboard and mouse for a host machine.
+But that's not all: KDE Connect also allows for a simple and direct transfer of any files that may be stored on a mobile device to the host machine.
 So, any media files which are located on the mobile device can now be transferred to the Jellyfin server machine wirelessly, without fiddling with USB settings and dongles.

 ```
 sudo apt install kdeconnect